oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

     - `$.vulnerabilities[*].product_status.known_not_affected`

   It MAY also include minor and patch level changes.
-Patch and minor version MUST be reset to `0` when major version is incremented.
+Patch and minor version SHALL be reset to `0` when major version is incremented.

 + A pre-release version (document status `draft`) MAY be denoted by appending a hyphen and a series of dot separated identifiers immediately following the patch version.
-Identifiers MUST comprise only ASCII alphanumerics and hyphens `[0-9A-Za-z-]`.
-Identifiers MUST NOT be empty.
-Numeric identifiers MUST NOT include leading zeroes.
+Identifiers SHALL comprise only ASCII alphanumerics and hyphens `[0-9A-Za-z-]`.
+Identifiers SHALL NOT be empty.
+Numeric identifiers SHALL NOT include leading zeroes.
   Pre-release versions have a lower precedence than the associated normal version.
 A pre-release version indicates that the version is unstable and might not satisfy the intended compatibility requirements